North Dakota's colleges pitch education to laid-off roustabouts

-WILLISTON, N.D.
-(Reuters) - North Dakota’s public universities have launched a scholarship program to enroll laid-off oilfield workers in energy classes, contending their best path to a new job is learning mechanical and computer skills.
+WILLISTON, N.D., Nov 11 (Reuters) - North Dakota’s public universities have launched a scholarship program to enroll laid-off oilfield workers in energy classes, contending their best path to a new job is learning mechanical and computer skills.

 While the state does not tabulate the number of oil-related job cuts, anecdotes abound of laid-off roustabouts opting to leave the Peace Garden State once they get a pink slip.
 The population of Williston, epicenter of the state’s oil boom, has declined more than 6 percent in the past year.